 We based NV on the starting prices of Nan Ya's sales to unaffiliated home market customers, pursuant to sections 773(a)(1)(A) and 773(a)(1)(B)(i) of the Act and, where appropriate, made deductions from NV for movement expenses (i.e., inland freight) in accordance with section 773(a)(6)(B)(ii) of the Act.
-In accordance with 19 CFR 351.401(c), we made adjustments for discounts and rebates.
-Nan Ya granted a quantity discount to certain home market customers.
-Na Ya provided documentation showing that the terms and conditions of this discount were known to the customers at the time of sale as well as the other conditions established in the Final Modification.47 On this basis, we have preliminarily determined that Nan Ya's discount and rebate policy met the criteria for post-sale price adjustments set forth in the Final Modification.
-Pursuant to section 773(a)(6)(C)(iii) of the Act and 19 CFR 351.410, we made, where appropriate, circumstance-of-sale adjustments (i.e., credit and warranty expenses).
+In accordance with 19 CFR 351.401(c), we adjusted for discounts and rebates.
+We are preliminarily accepting Nan Ya's discount and rebates if they were used during the period of review for these preliminary results but may request further information.39 Pursuant to section 773(a)(6)(C)(iii) of the Act and 19 CFR 351.410, we made, where appropriate, circumstance-of-sale adjustments (i.e., credit and warranty expenses).
 When applicable, we also made adjustments in accordance with 19 CFR 351.410(e), for indirect selling expenses incurred on comparison-market or U.S. market sales where commissions were granted on sales in one market but not the other.
-Specifically, where commissions were granted in the U.S. market but not in the comparison market, we made a downward adjustment to NV for the lesser of (1) the amount of the commission paid in the U.S. market, and (2) the amount of indirect selling expenses incurred in the comparison market.
+Specifically, where commissions were granted in the U.S. market but not in the comparison market, we made a downward adjustment to NV for the lesser of: (1) the amount of the commission paid in the U.S. market, and (2) the amount of indirect selling expenses incurred in the comparison market.
 If commissions were granted in the comparison market but not in the U.S. market, we made an upward adjustment to NV following the same method.
-We also made adjustments for differences in domestic and export packing expenses in accordance with sections 773(a)(6)(A) and 773(a)(6)(B)(i) of the Act.
-48
+We also made adjustments for differences in domestic and export packing expenses in accordance with sections 773(a)(6)(A) and 773(a)(6)(B)(i) of the Act.40